 In accordance with this phrase, it’s fairly possible to file a lawsuit against a landlord if their defective property contributed to the attack.
 For example, a vicious dog was able to attack you because of a broken fence that the landlord knew about, you could sue for damages citing OCGA § 44-7-14.
 However, these types of special situations are almost always reviewed on a case-by-case basis.

 Generally, a landlord cannot be held responsible for their tenant’s dog.
-Nonetheless, if you are the victim of a vicious dog attack and believe that your case should be heard, you should consult with a dog bite lawyer to see if your potential case if applicable to Georgia’s laws.
+Nonetheless, if you are the victim of a vicious dog attack and believe that your case should be heard, you should consult with a personal injury lawyer in Atlanta to see if your potential case is applicable to Georgia’s laws.